-More general (non-relational) data types are considered in the work by Gluche et al. [11]; our support for bags and the use of groups is inspired by their work, but their architecture is still rather restrictive: they lack support for function changes and restrict incrementalization to self-maintainable views.
+More general (non-relational) data types are considered in the work by Gluche et al. [12]; our support for bags and the use of groups is inspired by their work, but their architecture is still rather restrictive: they lack support for function changes and restrict incrementalization to self-maintainable views, without hinting at a possible solution.